 You can opt to have a heat pump and furnace as part of your split system.
-This is called a hybrid heat pump.
-And you’d want this if you live in a colder environment.
+This is called a hybrid heat pump, and it’s beneficial for those who live in colder environments.

 That’s because a heat pump works off of electricity.
-And at cold temperatures, say around freezing, they aren’t as efficient as a gas-burning furnace.
+And at cold temperatures, particularly around freezing, they aren’t as efficient as a gas-burning furnace.

 The Whole Package: A Packaged HVAC System

-The packaged system comes in one unit.
-Instead of the split, which has one unit inside and one unit outside.
+he packaged system comes in one unit, whereas the split has one unit inside and one unit outside.
 The package unit contains everything and is installed outside your building.